coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ```

-In the code above, we create a `data` property called `todos` to hold our to-dos collection, then create a method called `fetchTodos` to call our backend endpoint and load our to-do collection into the `todos` data property.
+In the code above, we create a `data` property called `todos` to hold our To-Dos collection, then create a method called `fetchTodos` to call our backend endpoint and load our To-Do collection into the `todos` data property.

-In the template we create a button that calls the `fetchTodos` method on click and a list that displays the to-dos on the page.
+In the template we create a button that calls the `fetchTodos` method on click and a list that displays the To-Dos on the page.

 After making this change you should have a screen similar to the one below whe you click the `Fetch Todos` button.